LLINBO: Trustworthy LLM-in-the-Loop Bayesian Optimization

-Perhaps the most natural form of collaboration between an LLM and a BO method is to leverage the LLM’s contextual reasoning early in the process, initially placing greater attention on \( x_{\text{LLM},t} \), and gradually transition to the $\mathcal{GP}$'s suggestion \( x_{\mathcal{GP},t} \), which is obtained by solving~(\ref{eq:AF}) using a \( \mathcal{GP} \) surrogate as more data are collected.
-The $\mathcal{GP}$, with its ability to systematically interpolate observed data and calibrate uncertainty, becomes increasingly reliable for guiding exploitation~\cite{rasmussen2006gaussian,gramacy2020surrogates}.
+Perhaps the most natural form of collaboration between an LLM and a BO method is to leverage the LLM’s contextual reasoning early in the process, initially placing greater attention on \( x_{\text{LLM},t} \), and gradually transition to the $\mathcal{GP}$'s suggestion \( x_{\mathcal{GP},t} \) as more data are collected.
+The $\mathcal{GP}$, with its ability to systematically interpolate observed data and calibrate uncertainty, becomes increasingly reliable for guiding exploitation (\cite{gramacy2020surrogates}).

 More specifically, we propose that the query design \( x_t \) at iteration \( t \) be selected as follows: